pyvisa/pyvisa-py/docs/source/faq.rst

 If you have an instrument that reacts to the primary address and has different functionality on some secondary addresses, please leave a bug report.

-If you use a VXI-11.2 gateway (VXI-11 to GPIB), you can use constructions like `TCPIP::host::gpib0,9,1::INSTR`, where `gpib0` is the 'GPIB SICL Interface Name' configured on the gateway, `9` is the primary address of the instrument, and `1` is the secondary address of that instrument.
+If you use a VXI-11.2 (VXI-11 to GPIB) gateway, you can use constructions like ``TCPIP::host::gpib0,9,1::INSTR``, where ``gpib0`` is the 'GPIB SICL Interface Name' configured on the gateway, ``9`` is the primary address of the instrument, and ``1`` is the secondary address of that instrument.
-``ResourceManager.list_resources()`` will however not try to discover any resources on a VXI-11.2 gateway, as the SICL Interface Name is not automatically known.
+``ResourceManager.list_resources()`` will however not try to discover any resources behind a VXI-11.2 gateway, as the SICL Interface Name is not automatically known.

 Can PyVISA-py be used from a VM?